Ritayu09/Machine_Learning_Basic/README.md

 Convolutional neural networks have been the most influential innovations in the field of computer vision.
 CNN model in python as a dog or cat identifier.

 # Natural Language Processing
 Natural Language Processing (or NLP) is applying Machine Learning models to text and language.
-Teaching machines to understand what is said in spoken and written word is the focus of Natural Language Processing
+Teaching machines to understand what is said in spoken and written word is the focus of Natural Language Processing.
+Code implements the following aspects of NLP:

-Here in this code I have done the following things:
++ Clean texts to prepare them for the Machine Learning models

-    Clean texts to prepare them for the Machine Learning models, Create a Bag of Words model,
++ Create a Bag of Words model
-    Apply Machine Learning models onto this Bag of Worlds model.
++ Apply Machine Learning models onto this Bag of Worlds model

 # Model Selection